 - Temperature checks

 - Mandatory face masks for all guest and employees

 - No indoor dining

-Since tribal casinos do not fall under the jurisdiction of the MGCB they will be reopening properties on a case-by-case basis.
+Since tribal casinos do not fall under the jurisdiction of the MGCB, they will be reopening on a case-by-case basis.

 Budget implications and the relaunch of team sports

-Detroit collects 10.9% of the casino’s aggregate revenue which is costing the city roughly $600,000 everyday door remain closed.
-The city council also estimated an economic loss of $348 million for the year resulting in a massive $194 million budget cut to offset.
+Detroit collects 10.9% of the casino’s aggregate revenue, which is costing the city roughly $600,000 every day doors remain closed.
+The City Council also estimated an economic loss of $348 million for the year, which would result in a massive $194 million budget cut to offset.

 One plan to bring back a sliver of revenue has been the push for Michigan online sports betting.
 Lawmakers and gaming regulators are currently working on a plan to launch mobile wagering later this fall.
 In addition to the slow reopening of tribal casinos, retail sports betting is now live minutes from the Indiana border.

-Although the city has been able to keep the lights on, should closures roll into its fifth and six months, it could be disastrous for all involved.
+Although Detroit has been able to keep the lights on, should closures roll into their fifth and six months, it could be disastrous for all involved.